-Stan Pavlovsky has served as our Co-Chief Operating Officer and Head of Strategic Operations since April 2019.
+Stan Pavlovsky has served as our Chief Executive Officer and a member of our Board since April 2020.
+Prior to this, Mr. Pavlovsky served as our President and Chief Operating Officer from June 2019 and our Co-Chief Operating Officer and Head of Strategic Operations from April 2019.
 Prior to joining the Company, Mr. Pavlovsky served as the Executive Vice President, President of Meredith Digital at Meredith Corporation, a media and marketing company, from August 2016 through March 2019.
 From March 2013 through August 2016, Mr. Pavlovsky served as President of Allrecipes.com, a Meredith company.
 Prior to joining Meredith, Mr. Pavlovsky was Vice President eCommerce, Merchandising & Marketing at Walgreens Boots Alliance, Inc., a pharmacy store chain, from June 2011 through March 2013.
 Mr. Pavlovsky previously spent several years at Drugstore.com, an internet retailer in health and beauty care products, which was acquired by Walgreens in 2011, serving in several capacities, including serving in his final years as Vice President, Drugstore.com.
 Mr. Pavlovsky holds a B.A. from California State University, Northridge and an M.B.A. from City University of Seattle.